artsus4/hakchi2-wiki/FAQ.md

 **Q: How to update hakchi2 to new version?
 I don’t want to lose my games, kernel image and settings.**

 A: Just copy all files of the new version into the folder of old version with replacement.
-Or just copy folders “dump” and “games” into the directory of new version.
-Also copy “config.ini” if it’s exists.
+Or just copy folders “dump”, “games” and "config" (or "config.ini" for old versions).

 **Q: Some games are displayed with an incorrect name, some characters are missed.
 Why?**